jesselatimer/incursion/public/imported/Untitled d545faa4d79c47ceb362fc64384ff9fe.md

 # Untitled

-Whether they're friends, compatriots fighting the same fight, or something more, Allies will stick with you through thick and thin.
-Perhaps they've been a part of your life for a while, or perhaps you just met in a wild coincidence.
-Any Threats you select, they are as key to facing them as you are.
-If special items are mentioned in an Ally's description, consider those Bonded to them.
-Allies each cost 2 bond points.
+Comrades fighting the same fight, friends, or something more.
+Met in random coincidence or part of your life for a while.
+Whatever the case, they will stay by you through thick and thin.
+Circumstances and mood conspire to facilitate deep understanding, but it *is* possible to offend them beyond tolerance; don't take them for granted.
+Any Threats you select later, they are as key to facing them as you are.
+If particular items are mentioned in an Ally's description, consider those Bonded to them.
+Each ally takes 2 Bonds.